 Use this checklist to identify weaknesses threatening your ability to stay in your own home.

-In this pandemic era, you may be motivated to avoid moving to a retirement facility, where COVID-19 risks can be high.
-But how can you tell if you're healthy enough to do that?
-"Sometimes people don't recognize the signs.
+When daily life becomes a struggle in older age, people should question: Am I healthy enough to stay in my own home?
+"Sometimes people don’t recognize the signs.
 They often will say everything is okay, when it turns out that bills have been piling up, the home is a mess, and there is no food in the fridge.
 So the conversation often needs to be corroborated with someone else," says Dr. Suzanne Salamon, medical editor of the Harvard Special Health Report Aging in Place (/aip).

 Consider the following health-related requirements for living independently.
-Use the blank boxes on the checklist to check off potential weaknesses, then talk to your family members and doctor about solutions.
-(We've listed a few to get you started.)
+Use the blank boxes below to check off potential weaknesses, then talk to your family members and doctor about solutions.
+(We’ve listed a few to get you started.)